matter-labs/zksync-web-era-docs/docs/dev/README.md

 :::

 **zkSync 2.0** is a [ZK rollup](./rollups.md): a trustless protocol that utilises zero-knowledge proofs to provide scalable low-cost transactions on Ethereum.
 All assets are stored in a single smart contract on the mainchain, while computation and storing data are performed off-chain.
+As all transactions are proven on Ethereum mainchain, users enjoy the same security level as in Ethereum.

 ### zkSync 2.0 highlights